Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Eigenmodes of a waveguide filled partially with plasma

 The presence of the plasma with a ring-shaped transversal profile enriches the spectrum by two surface waves: a backward- and a forward-propagating mode.
 The spectrum of the electromagnetic wave changes only little if the plasma layer's thickness is small compared to the waveguide radius.
 On the contrary, the change in the structure of the wave's fields are very strong in Fig.~\ref{Fields-1}.

 Compared to an empty waveguide, in the plasma-filled waveguide the amplitudes of the longitudinal component of the electric field, $E_z(r)$, and the azimuthal component of the magnetic field, $H_\phi(r)$, decrease over all cross sections, but not that much.
 In contrast, the variation in the radial electric field, $E_r(r)$, profile is considerably stronger.
 This component of the field increases strongly in region II, occupied by the plasma which means that the oscillatory energy of the plasma electrons $w\propto E_z^2+E_r^2$ exceeds the value calculated ignoring the change in the eigenmode fields.
-Because the ionization cross section is a decreasing function of the electron energy (in the energy range of interest), changes in the eigenmode fields structure suppresses ionization and the region with the most effective ionization is shifted closer to the waveguide axis, widening the plasma layer.
+Because the ionization cross section is a decreasing function of the electron energy (in the energy range of interest), changes in the eigenmode fields structure suppresses ionization and the region with the most effective ionization is shifted closer to the waveguide axis, widening the plasma layer. {Note, that the step-like profile of the electric field in Fig>~\ref{Fields-1} reflects the step-like profile Eq.~(\ref{eq1})of the plasma density distribution.
+The real distribution is smooth, and the role of this choice will be discussed below. }

 In the numerical example relevant to Fig. 5, the plasma density was chosen so that the Langmuir frequency $\omega_p$ is equal to the empty waveguide cut-off frequency $\omega_c$.
 This is an arbitrary choice, but the analysis allows one to assume that the plasma density in the expanded layer is close to this value.
 Indeed, if the plasma density is small, so that $\omega_p\ll\omega_c$, the deformation of the eigenmode fields is small, and also the ionization in this region continues.
 When the density is large enough, so that $\omega_p\simeq\omega_c$, the ionization slows down.
 The density cannot be so large that $\omega_p\gg\omega_c$, because the waveguide becomes opaque for the incoming microwaves if the frequency $\omega_{\rm EMW}$ is close to the cut-off frequency, $\omega_c$, as is the case in the experiments.